azzamazizi/frontend-test/README.md

 # Readme how to run app using docker

 ## Installation
-make sure your machine have Docker and docker-compose
+- make sure your machine have Docker and docker-compose
+- in this case, i'm use MacOS and working well

 ## Run BoxBilling
 1. go to directory boxB/docker/php